You are the light of the whole world

 During Year One, pupils are taught how to lead in and out of letters ensuring that a cursive writing style is being adopted by the end of Year One.

 From the beginning of Year Two through to the end of Year 6 a cursive writing style is taught.

 For more information about the National Curriculum for English please visit https://www.gov.uk/government/publications/national-curriculum-in-england-english-programmes-of-study

-When planning maths lessons, teaching staff at Sundridge & Brasted use the Ready to Progress criteria alongside the National Curriculum program of study to ensure their learning sequences are planned effectively, offer appropriate challenge and are differentiated to meet the needs of all learners.
+When planning maths lessons, teaching staff at Sundridge & Brasted use the White Rose Maths programme to ensure their learning sequences are planned effectively, offer appropriate challenge and are differentiated to meet the needs of all learners.